 Figure 5.
 Down core Mg/Ca ratios from MD99-2284 located in the Faeroe-Shetland area, compared with subpolar species distribution and oxygen isotopes of N. pachyderma (sin.).
 The blue curve marks Mg/Ca ratios and the red curve marks subpolar foraminiferal species distribution (Figures 5a and 5b) and oxygen isotopes of N. pachyderma (sin.)
 (Figures 5c and 5d).
-The green dots in Figures 5a and 5b point to chronostratigraphically determined ash layers and AMS 14C ages. (a) Mg/Ca ratios compared with subpolar foraminiferal species distribution for the Deglaciation on the transition Younger Dryas-Early Holocene. (b) Mg/Ca ratios compared with subpolar foraminiferal species distribution, including the LGM and a time interval close to the Dansgaard-Oeschger Interstadial 2 (IS-2). (c) Mg/Ca ratios compared with oxygen isotopes of N. pachyderma (sin.) for the Deglaciation on the transition Younger Dryas-Early Holocene. (d) Mg/Ca ratios compared with oxygen isotopes of N. pachyderma (sin.), including the LGM and a time interval close to the Dansgaard-Oeschger Interstadial 2 (IS-2). (c) Mg/Ca ratios compared with oxygen isotopes of N. pachyderma (sin.), including the LGM and a time interval close to the Dansgaard-Oeschger Interstadial 2 (IS-2).
+The green dots in Figures 5a and 5b point to chronostratigraphically determined ash layers and AMS C ages. (a) Mg/Ca ratios compared with subpolar foraminiferal species distribution for the Deglaciation on the transition Younger Dryas-Early Holocene. (b) Mg/Ca ratios compared with subpolar foraminiferal species distribution, including the LGM and a time interval close to the Dansgaard-Oeschger Interstadial 2 (IS-2). (c) Mg/Ca ratios compared with oxygen isotopes of N. pachyderma (sin.) for the Deglaciation on the transition Younger Dryas-Early Holocene. (d) Mg/Ca ratios compared with oxygen isotopes of N. pachyderma (sin.), including the LGM and a time interval close to the Dansgaard-Oeschger Interstadial 2 (IS-2).